 Usually, the cremated remains are available within 4-6 weeks.
 In some instances, it may take longer if the facility used the body for specific research.
 Generally, all donations are completed within 12 weeks.

-NO, you cannot request your donation to be used for a specific study.
-Medical schools and private donation organizations do not always know in advance what they will be working on when they receive a body.
+NO, your body can’t be used for a specific study even if you request it.
+Medical schools and private donation organizations don’t always know what they will be working on in advance when they receive a body.

-Once you decide which organization you will be donating to, try to ask if you can request a particular project and if they will grant your request.
+After deciding which organization you want to donate to, try requesting a particular program and if they will grant your request.

-You can choose to donate your body to be used in forensic research rather than medical research.
-There are seven body farms in the US where your body will be left to decompose under a variety of conditions.
+Forensic research is another way to donate aside from medical research.
+There are seven body farms in the US where they will leave your body to decompose under different conditions.

 Can donating my body to science hinder social security, pension or insurance payout?

 NO. The final disposition method of your body will not affect any of your benefits, pension, or insurance entitlements.

 Your beneficiary will only need to present your death certificates for these purposes.

 Can I get paid for donating my whole body to science?